-• Consortium and Technology Specifications
+Consortium and Technology Specifications

-The Open Group publishes specifications on behalf of industry consortia.
-For example, it publishes the NMF SPIRIT procurement specifications on behalf of the Network Management Forum.
-It also publishes Technology Specifications relating to OSF/1, DCE, OSF/Motif, and CDE.
+The Open Group has published specifications on behalf of industry consortia.
+For example, it published the NMF SPIRIT procurement specifications on behalf of the Network Management Forum (now TMF).
+It also published Technology Specifications relating to OSF/1, DCE, OSF/Motif, and CDE.